Aussie band The Mixtures formed as a trio of Terry Dean, Rod De Clerk and Laurie Arthur in 1965.

 The single was released during a period when Australian radio stations were in dispute with certain record companies and had placed a ban on playing their music so the Mixtures’ version went to #1 in Australia for six weeks, unchallenged by the original.

-Their second big hit, The Pushbike Song (written by then-lead singer Idris Jones and his brother Evan) made it to #1 in Australia, #2 in the UK and #44 in the USA.
+Their second big hit, the Mungo Jerry-styled The Pushbike Song (written by then-lead singer Idris Jones and his brother Evan), made it to #1 in Australia, #2 in the UK and #44 in the USA.
 It was the first international hit song by an Aussie artist that was entirely written, recorded and produced in Australia.